ZcashCommunityGrants/arboretum-notes/AllArboristCallNotes/Arborist Call 52-Notes.md

 [29:29] - **Teor**

-Also, the problem with relying on game theory or incentives for these kinds of systems is that sometimes people are playing a different game or they're acting on external incentives that don't have anything to do with the network or the cryptocurrency you're trying to make function in a particular way.
-That becomes very tricky because you have to think not just of how you set up your own system, but every other system that it might interact with and all of the other incentives that people could potentially be acting under.
+Also, the problem with relying on game theory or incentives for these kinds of systems is that sometimes people are playing a different game.
+Or they're acting on external incentives that don't have anything to do with the network or the cryptocurrency you're trying to make function in a particular way.
+That becomes very tricky because you have to think not just of how you set up your own system, but every other system that it might interact with, and all of the other incentives that people could potentially be acting under.
 Something to think about for proof of stake as well.

 [30:11] - **Daira**